 Computers and printing are available for current MSUB students in the ASC on the university campus and at City College.
 Wireless access is also available.
 There is a charge for printing.

 Do I need to make an appointment?

-Tutoring is provided on a drop-in basis.
-No appointment is needed.
+Only Math & Writing tutoring is provided on a drop-in basis, all other subjects require an appointment.
 Please check the schedule at the front desk or call 657-1641 for more information on tutoring times.

 Fall & Spring Semester

 Hours during breaks and summer vary.
 Please call 657-1641 for updates.

 At City College, the ASC is located in the Tech Building off of the student commons area.

 How do I get help?

 First, make sure to sign in using your student ID card or ID number at the front computer.
 After you sign in, find a comfortable spot and ask any of our helpful tutors to assist you.